 Physical Properties

-H2S is a colourless gas with a distinct odour of rotten eggs.
+H2S is a colorless gas with a distinct odor of rotten eggs.
 It is slightly soluble in water and denser than air, which causes it to accumulate in low-lying areas.
 H2S is flammable and can form explosive mixtures with air at certain concentrations.

 Chemical Properties